 English is the essential ingredient for the best education of our pupils at Exminster Community Primary School.
 It is both an important subject in its own right and the platform for accessing the whole curriculum.
 At a fundamental level, English allows children to communicate, to form friendships and make their needs known.
 It connects us in the global world that we are a part of as it is the most widely spoken language in the world and is generally regarded as the language of the internet as the majority of websites are written in English.
 Recent research by the National Literacy Trust has shown that vocabulary development from as young as the age of five is linked to success in exams taken at sixteen; this is why it is imperative that we model high standards of Literacy and have high expectations of our children.

 Reading is one of the most important aspects of school life.
-The teaching of reading includes the technical aspects of decoding language and making meaning from text as well as the opportunity for pupils to develop a love of literature.
+The teaching of reading includes the technical aspects of decoding language and making meaning from text as well as the opportunity for pupils to develop a love of reading.

 Our English sequences are based on high-quality texts, with units lasting between one and six weeks.
-Sequences focus on either one specific quality text.

 We believe that each of these stages are crucial for the development of good quality writing and the children receive adult or peer feedback at various stages of this process.